NLA NORTH EAST FOOTBALL RESULTS - NBC SVG

-Yesterday afternoon, in the opening game of the Community Shield “Knock-Out” Championship of the HAIROUN/National Lotteries Authority North East Football League, Overland gained a 5-nil victory over North Union Combined at the Chili Playing Field in Georgetown.
+Joppers F.C. campaign continue to slide as they were eliminated from the Community Shield “Knock-Out” Championship of the HAIROUN/National Lotteries Authority North East Football League with a 5-nil drubbing by Sparta F.C yesterday afternoon at the Chili Playing Field in Georgetown.

-Glenroy Prince scored two of the goals with a goal each by TRE-ZINE Da Souza, Rafique Franklyn and Steven Edwards.
+The goals were scored by SUE-NA-LIE Richards, who netted a hat-trick, and Zimroy Charles scored a brace.

-This afternoon, at 4:15, there will be another match in the Community Shield Knock-Out Championship between World X1 and Mt.
-Grenan also at the Chili Playing Field in Georgetown.
+This afternoon, in another Community Shield “Knock-Out” encounter, will see Owia United tackling All Stars at 4:15 also at the Chili Playing Field.

 Advertisement